Klickitat County Senior Programs

 Information and Assistance

 ‘Information’ gives you just that – information.
 What do you need to know?
-Van schedules?
+Transportation schedules or services?
 What’s for dinner at the Senior Center?
 How to find information about Medicare or Social Security?
 How to apply for food stamps or the P.U.D. discount?
-If we don’t already know the answer, we can direct you to someone who does.
+What in home or long term care services are available?

 The ‘Assistance’ part of Information and Assistance is actually doing something for you.
-We may call and make an appointment for you, help you figure out your insurance billings or fill out your application for a benefit, help you review your Medicare prescription drug plan and look at options based on your current medication needs and affordability, or conduct a home visit to determine eligibility for home delivered meals.
+We may call and make an appointment for you, help you figure out your insurance billings, help to fill out your application for a benefit, help you review your Medicare prescription drug plan and look at options based on your current medication needs and affordability, or conduct a home visit to determine eligibility for home delivered meals.

 ‘Case Management’ is another step beyond ‘Assistance.’
-A better name might be "Care Management" because it provides help in arranging for Long Term Care needs/supports in your desired setting.
+A better name might be “Care Management” because it provides help in arranging for Long Term Care needs/supports in your desired setting.

 Case Management may be called for when a person is released from the hospital after an illness or accident.
 It may be needed because a family caregiver is unable to handle increasing care needs.
 Case Management may be called because a family wants to know what options they have in caring for an elder, or because a person needing care wants to talk to someone about their options.

 Case Management has three guiding principles: 1) The best plan is the one that allows the most independence and self-care, 2) Outside services should supplement, not replace, care being provided by families and friends.
-3) The person needing care or authorized to represent them makes the decisions about their care.
+3) The person needing care or their closest family members make the decisions about their care.
 Case Management is there to help develop a plan of care that suits the individual and his/her situation.
 This includes a person’s preferences as well as needs.
 Case Management stays involved to assure that the plan is implemented properly.
 Sometimes changes are made to reflect changes in the client’s condition or because the plan does not work as anticipated.
 The Case Manager helps solve problems that come up as the plan is implemented.
 When the plan is stable, Case Management is terminated.

 Case Management as described above is available without regard to income.
 Donations are gratefully accepted.

-Recent changes at the state level have changed the way that we work with the state offices.
-The local state worker (in Home and Community Services) is now considered the ‘Front Door’ for people who will be receiving state-funded services.
-The HCS worker will do the case management described above and authorize state services.
-Our Case Managers receive the case when the Medicaid client is receiving in-home services and the service plan has been substantially implemented, and are responsible for ongoing case management and re-authorization of services while the Medicaid client is receiving in-home services.
+A local state worker (in Home and Community Services) is the ‘Front Door’ for people who will be receiving state-funded services.
+The Home & Community Services worker will do the case management described above and authorize state services.
+Our Case Managers with Senior Services receive the case when the Medicaid client is receiving in-home services and the service plan has been substantially implemented.
+We are then responsible for ongoing case management and re-authorization of services while the Medicaid client is receiving in-home services.
 Case Management remains in effect for as long as state services are received.

 Senior Services provides Personal Care and Housekeeping services through a number of different programs.
 In general, housekeeping is provided only to those also needing personal care services.
 For state funded services, initial authorization is by Home and Community Services.
 The file is transferred to our Case Mangers for ongoing case management and re-authorization once the Service Plan has been put into place.
 Each of the In-Home programs has slightly different guidelines both for financial eligibility and what kinds of services can be provided.